mDarcy9/ElectroHub.rw/README.md

 ├── README.md
 │
 └── images/
-    ├── Home Page.png
+    ├── Home page.PNG
-    ├── Contact Us Page.png
+    ├── Contact Us page.PNG
-    ├── Product Page.png
+    ├── Product Page.PNG
-    └── About Us Page.png
+    └── About Us page.PNG
 ```

 ---

 ## Conclusion

 ElectroHub.rw is a simple electronics e-commerce website developed using Wix.
-The project demonstrates the use of website-building tools to create a functional online store that allows users to browse products, learn about the company, and contact the business.
-Through this project, practical skills in website design, navigation, content organization, and GitHub Markdown documentation were developed.
+The project demonstrates the use of website-building tools to create a functional online store where customers can browse products, learn about the business, and contact the store.
+Through this project, practical skills in website design, navigation, product presentation, and GitHub Markdown documentation were developed.